Forest blaze forces Idaho firefighters to retreat

 SALMON, Idaho Sixteen firefighters in Idaho held their own on Tuesday against a fierce wildfire that forced dozens of their colleagues to retreat as it raged along the Montana border, devouring 18,000 acres of rugged forest.

-The 16 crew members hunkered down around a small ranch in the Frank Church River of No Return Wilderness after 40 other firefighters were pulled back on Monday as the blaze grew in size and intensity, the U.S. Forest Service said.
+The 16 crew members hunkered down around a small ranch in the Franck Church River of No Return Wilderness after 40 other firefighters were pulled out of the area on Monday as the blaze grew in size and intensity, the U.S. Forest Service said.

 Agency officials said the 16 firefighters were not trapped and could be reached by helicopter airlift if necessary.